dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

     /api/29/events.json?orgUnit=DiszpKrYNg8&program=eBAyeGv0exc
       &trackedEntityInstance=gfVxE3ALA9m&startDate=2014-01-01&endDate=2014-12-31

 Query files associated with event data values.
-In specific case when fetching image file an additional parameter can be provided to fetch image with different dimensions.
-If dimension is not provided, system will return original image.
-Parameter will be ignored in case of fetching non image files e.g pdf.
+In the specific case of fetching an image file an additional parameter can be provided to fetch the image with different dimensions.
+If dimension is not provided, the system will return the original image.
+The parameter will be ignored in case of fetching non-image files e.g pdf.
 Possible dimension values are *small(254 x 254), medium(512 x 512), large(1024 x 1024) or original*.
-Any value other than those mentioned will be discarded and original image will be returned.
+Any value other than those mentioned will be discarded and the original image will be returned.

     /api/30/events/files?eventUid=hcmcWlYkg9u&dataElementUid=C0W4aFuVm4P&dimension=small